stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_notification_strategy/passive_model.md

 The web framework Django is our choice to present a simple case of Passive Model.
-Please note that this example is not meant to be considered orthodox Django style, and has been stripped beyond the bare minimum to focus on the relevant concept.
+Please note that this example is not meant to be considered orthodox Django style, and has been stripped beyond the bare minimum to illustrate the topic.

 A Model in Django is specified as a python class with appropriate descriptors